XRPLF/xrpl-dev-portal/API.md

 All currencies on the Ripple Network have issuers, except for XRP.
 In the case of XRP, the `"issuer"` field may be omitted or set to `""`.
 Otherwise, the `"issuer"` must be a valid Ripple address of the gateway that issues the currency.

-For more information about XRP see [the Ripple Wiki page on XRP](https://ripple.com/wiki/XRP).
-For more information about using currencies other than XRP on the Ripple Network see [the Ripple Wiki page for gateways](https://ripple.com/wiki/Ripple_for_Gateways).
+For more information about XRP see  <a href="https://ripple.com/wiki/XRP" target="_blank">the Ripple wiki page on XRP</a>.
+For more information about using currencies other than XRP on the Ripple Network see <a href="https://ripple.com/wiki/Ripple_for_Gateways" target="_blank">the Ripple wiki page for gateways</a>.

+Note that the `value` can either be specified as a string or a number.
+Internally this API uses a BigNumber library to retain higher precision if numbers are inputted as strings.

 `Amount Object:`